SIA Level 2 Award for Door Supervisors in the Private Security Industry (BIIAB)

 - You Apply

-Tell us a little about yourself and we’ll help with the rest.
-Our convenient online application tool only takes 10 minutes to complete.
+Tell us a little about yourself, and we’ll take care of the rest.
+Our convenient online application form takes just 10 minutes to complete.

 - We Connect

-After you submit your application, an admissions representative will contact you and will help you to complete the process.
+After you submit your application, an admissions representative will contact you to help you complete the process.

 - Enrolment